strategicalliances/docs/content/en/docs/appstore/use-content/modules/aws/aws-s3-connector.md

 ### Prerequisites {#prerequisites}

-The Amazon S3 connector requires at least Mendix Studio Pro version 9.18.0 or above.
-To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 3.0.0 or higher](https://marketplace.mendix.com/link/component/120333).
+The latest version of the Amazon S3 connector requires Mendix Studio Pro version 9.24.2 or above.
+To authenticate with Amazon Web Service (AWS), you must also install and configure the [AWS Authentication connector version 3.2.0 or higher](https://marketplace.mendix.com/link/component/120333).
 It is crucial for the Amazon Location Service connector to function correctly.

-The latest version of the Amazon S3 connector requires Mendix Studio Pro version 9.24.2 or above and the AWS Authentication connector version 3.2.0 or higher.
-For more information about installing and configuring the AWS Authentication connector, see [AWS Authentication](/appstore/modules/aws/aws-authentication/).

 ### Licensing and Cost